cs3216/cs3216.github.io/assignments/facebook.md

 in the <span>&lt;head&gt;</span> of the HTML document that you are working on.

-One last thing before we can discuss jQuery: let’s introduce ourselves to the DOM.
+One last thing before we can discuss jQuery: let's introduce ourselves to the DOM.
 That is, the Document Object Model.
 Think of a HTML document as a tree.
 Each HTML tag and contiguous text contained in the document is a node in the tree, and each nested tag is a child node of its parent